JamuLeo/InterviewGenie-AI/README.md

 - 📌 Understand key technical concepts behind each question
 - 🔁 Practice repeatedly and track progress

-Whether you're applying for your first job or transitioning into tech, PrepMate AI gives you the tailored guidance you need to succeed.
+Whether you're applying for your first job or transitioning into tech,TechoLeo Interview Prep AI gives you the tailored guidance you need to succeed.

 ---